flamingfelines/DMA_LCD_SD/README.md

 # ESP-IDF General DMA-Enabled SPI MicroPython driver for ESP32-S3 Devices with ST7789 or compatible displays used in tandem with SD Cards.

-****Warning:**** This is VERY MUCH a work in progress and is NOT complete!
+****Warning:**** Does not work with i80 lcd screens, only SPI.
+Only tested on XIAO ESP32-S3 and ST7789 display.

 ## Overview

-This is a driver for MicroPython for devices using the esp_lcd intel 8080 8-bit parallel bus and SPI interfaces.
+This is a driver for MicroPython for devices using the esp_lcd SPI interface, the i80 bus is legacy code from the previous driver and non-functioning.
 The driver is written in C and is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy)

 Russ Hughes modified the original driver to add the following features: